hyprwm/Hyprland/CODE_OF_CONDUCT.md

 We value all contributions and want to make this organization and its surrounding community a place for everyone.

-As members, contributors and everyone else who may participate in the development, we strive to keep the entire experience civil.
+As members, contributors, and everyone else who may participate in the development, we strive to keep the entire experience civil.

 ## Standards